 In order to be approached, we have to appear approachable.
 As divers, we really are ambassadors for scuba and proponents for the undersea environment.
 Timing may not be ideal for those who have questions, but they don’t know that.
 I remind myself (and I ask other divers) to generate the patience, good will and enthusiasm to answer questions with a smile and encouragement when dealing with adults or children.
 If you want to discourage questions, treat them as though they are an inconvenience or an intrusive annoyance.

 Do not dismiss youngsters as unlikely candidates for diving.
-My son, now 24, first used a scuba regulator and dive equipment (at his request and with qualified supervision) in a swimming pool at age 9 through a youth program called "Scuba Rangers" administrated by Scuba Schools International.
-You may be assured, if I didn’t think it was a manageable risk, I would not have enrolled my son in such a program, but he was very comfortable in the water and able to follow instruction.
+My son, now 27, first used a scuba regulator and dive equipment (at his request and with qualified supervision) in a swimming pool at age 9 through a youth program called "Scuba Rangers" administrated by Scuba Schools International.
+You may be assured, if I didn’t think it was a manageable risk and my son was psychologically ready, I would not have enrolled him in such a program, but he was very comfortable in the water and able to follow instruction.
 An adult or youngster who can relax in the water while using a mask, snorkel and swimfins is well on the way to becoming a proficient scuba diver.